ARTICLES

 The Western-style room in "Cise.Kawakami 1"

-There are also slight differences in the Western-style rooms.
-"Cise.Kawakami 1" has two semi-double beds, while "Cise.Kawakami 2" features two double beds from the Simmons company.
+There's also a slight difference in the Western-style rooms.
+"Cise.Kawakami 1" has two semi-double beds, while "Cise.Kawakami 2" features two double beds from the Simmons brand.
 If you have a preference for bed size or brand, "Cise.Kawakami 2" might be the better choice.

 The Western-style room in "Cise.Kawakami 1"